 Hi.
 Shlama.
 Shlomo.

-My goal with the book is to bring you to the cradle of civilization via all your senses.
+My goal with the book is to bring you back to the cradle of civilization—through all your senses.

 2019

-I decided to self-publish to control my fate this time.
-I read millions of words of scholarly papers, and possibly wrote as many, trying to figure out the concept for Table of Gods.
+I quit my job to pursue my dream of self-publishing Table of Gods.
+I read millions of words of scholarly papers, and wrote as many, trying to figure out the concept for the book.
 At some point, it cleared.
 I wanted to write a book that would transport the reader to the cradle of civilization.
-Thus, the idea of Table of Gods grew from being a recipe book, to a history book, to a time machine (with history and recipes).
+Thus, the idea of Table of Gods grew from being a recipe book, to a history book, to a time machine (with stories and recipes).

 2020

 I slowly learned that self-publishing a book includes far more than just writing the book.
-It’s more akin to starting a company, where the author only fulfills one of many important roles the company needs to succeed.
-I also needed photographers, cooks, food stylists, brewers, designers, editors, printers, and fulfillment partners.
+It’s more akin to starting a company, where the author only fulfills one of many important roles.
+I also needed the help of chefs, brewers, scholars, photographers, food stylists, designers, editors, printers, and fulfillment partners.
 I initially planned to launch the book in 2021.
 I'm glad I didn't.

 2021

 My vision for Table of Gods and the reality of my manuscript were still far apart.
-I decided to double down on my craft and applied to a writing school for upcoming authors.* I studied for a year under the mentorship of a published author.
-It involved intense monthly deadlines and critiques, but elevated my writing.
+I decided to double down on my craft and applied to a school for upcoming authors.
+I studied for a year under the mentorship of a published author.

 2022